OS2bos/os2bos/README.md

 will connect to the running docker container and execute the tests.

 To get shell access to the backend run `docker-compose exec bev bash`.

+If you want to write files from inside the container, make sure the `bev` user have permission to do so.
+See [User permissions](#user-permissions).

+## Other Readmes

 [Backend README](backend/README.md)